tomaarsen/attention_sinks/README.md

 ```

 ### Usage
-Loading any Llama, Falcon, MPT, GPTNeoX (Pythia) or Mistral model is as simple as loading it in `transformers`, the only change is that the model class must be imported from `attention_sinks` rather than `transformers`, e.g.:
+Loading any Llama, Mistral, Falcon, MPT, GPTNeoX (Pythia) and GPT-J model is as simple as loading it in `transformers`, the only change is that the model class must be imported from `attention_sinks` rather than `transformers`, e.g.:
 ```python
 from attention_sinks import AutoModel